tc-playground/rust-in-action/04-rust-kernel-v2/03-vga-text-mode/_README.md

     4. CPU instructions used to access the memory can also be used for accessing devices.

-2. Encapsulate `unsafe` memory screen buffer operations behind an interface.
+3. Encapsulate `unsafe` memory `screen buffer` operations behind an interface.

-3.
+4. Uses `volatile` methods (via `volatile` crate) to prevent compiler optimisations breaking VGA memory-mapped IO  write operations.

+5. Implement `core::fmt::Write` trait to provide `formatted print` operations.

+6. Provides a single static global instance of the VGA buffer `Writer` interface:

+    1. Provide and instance of `Writer` that can be used from other modules without carrying an instance around.

+    1.

 ---